pyodide/pyodide-blog/content/posts/jspi.md

 function.
 This lets us schedule multiple promises from C and only later block for them.

-Suppose now we have two async operationsm say `asyncHttpRequest()` and `asyncDbQuery()`.
+Suppose now we have two async operations say `asyncHttpRequest()` and `asyncDbQuery()`.
 They will return promises.
 In C, the return type will be `__externref_t` which is an opaque reference to a JavaScript object.
 The only operations allowed on them are assignment and calling functions.
 Attempting to